antonycourtney/dSnap/PRD.md

 restored, the windows that were moved or resized are not always restored to their positions before the display configuration change.

-dSnap helps with this problem by tracking the position and size of all open windows and associating this with the current display configuration, and taking periodic snapshots of the window layout for the current display configuration.
+dSnap helps with this problem by tracking the position and size of all open Chrome windows and associating this with the current display configuration, and taking periodic snapshots of the window layout for the current display configuration.
 When a change in display configuration is detected, dSnap allows the user to restore a previously saved window layout.

+## Technical Specifications

+### Window Scope
+dSnap tracks only Chrome browser windows, as Chrome extension APIs can only access and control Chrome windows.

+### Display Configuration Identity
+Display configurations are uniquely identified by:
+- Number of displays
+- Dimensions of each display
+- Relative position of each display
+- Primary display designation

+### Window Layout Tracking
+- The current window layout is updated in real-time whenever windows are created, removed, moved, or resized
+- Periodic snapshots of the current layout are automatically taken every minute
+- Snapshots are only created for the current display configuration

+### Snapshot Retention
+- Maximum of 5 snapshots are kept per display configuration
+- Older snapshots are automatically deleted when the limit is reached
+- Snapshots include timestamp for identification

+### Window Restoration
+- When applying a snapshot, only windows that still exist are restored to their saved bounds
+- Windows that no longer exist are ignored
+- New windows not in the snapshot are left unchanged
+- Minimized windows are restored to their state as of the snapshot

 # Central UI